But access to the basics doesn’t make you a professional photographer.

 So what can you do to get started as a pro?
-Here’s your quick guide how to become a professional photographer!
+Here’s your quick guide on how to become a photographer!

 Doing a bit of research can go a long way in easing the learning curve of early entrepreneurship!

 This can help you start to get a sense for what niche of photography you want to shoot.
-This will also help you figure out the caliber of work expected and corresponding rates.
+This will also help you figure out the calibre of work expected and corresponding rates.

 Photography magazines can also be a great source of inspiration and education.
-Keep in mins that they won’t provide local information.
+Keep in mind that they won’t provide local information.